-It is recommended that you meet your supervisor (at least once, but better regularly) in order to discuss the progress of your paper.
-The first meeting should happen within about two weeks after you started working on the paper.
+It is recommended that you discuss with your supervisor (at least once, but better regularly) in order to discuss the progress of your paper.
+The first contact should happen within about two weeks after you started working on the paper (during the shutdown, these contacts will be on skype or similar software).
+Supervisors are: